19hours/sg-statutes/Acts/Financial Advisers Act.md

 [2/2005]

-(5) Subject to the provisions of this Act, sections 12, 25, 26, 27, 29, 33, 34 and 36 shall apply, with the necessary modifications, to a representative of an exempt financial adviser (other than a person referred to in subsection (1)(ea) or (f)) in respect of his acting as such as if he is a licensed representative.

-[2/2005]
+(5) [Deleted by Act 1 of 2009 wef 26/11/2010]

 (5A) Subject to the provisions of this Act, sections 25, 26 and 36 shall apply, with the necessary modifications, to —

 (a) a person referred to in subsection (1)(ea) in respect of its business of providing any financial advisory service as if it is a licensed financial adviser; and

-(b) any of its representatives in respect of his acting as such as if he is a licensed representative.
+(b) any of its representatives in respect of his acting as such as if he is a licensed financial adviser.

 [1/2009 wef 26/11/2010]

 [2/2005]

-(5B) Subject to the provisions of this Act, section 70 shall apply, with the necessary modifications, to —

-(a) an exempt financial adviser in respect of its business of providing any financial advisory service as if it is a licensed financial adviser; and

-(b) a representative of an exempt financial adviser in respect of his acting as such as if he is a licensed representative.

-[2/2005]
+(5B) [Deleted by Act 1 of 2009 wef 26/11/2010]

-(5C) For the avoidance of doubt, references in subsections (4), (5), (5A) and (5B) to specific sections in this Act that apply to exempt financial advisers or their representatives, respectively, do not include references to any regulations made under those sections unless the Authority prescribes that such regulations so apply.
+(5C) The reference in subsections (4) and (5A) to specific sections of this Act do not include references to any regulations made under those sections unless the Authority prescribes that such regulations so apply.

-[2/2005]
+[1/2009 wef 26/11/2010]

-(6) The Authority may, on the application of an exempt financial adviser (other than a person referred to in subsection (1)(f)), exempt it or any of its representatives from complying with any of the provisions referred to in subsection (4), (5), (5A) or (5B), as the case may be.
+(6) The Authority may, on the application of an exempt financial adviser (other than a person referred to in subsection (1)(f)), exempt the exempt financial adviser from complying with any of the provisions referred to in subsection (4) or (5A), as the case may be.

-[15/2003; 2/2005]
+[1/2009 wef 26/11/2010]

+(6A) The Authority may, on the application of a person referred to in subsection (1)(ea), exempt any of its representatives from complying with any of the provisions referred to in subsection (5A).

+[1/2009 wef 26/11/2010]

 (7) The Authority may prescribe or specify in written directions the provisions of this Act that apply to the persons referred to in subsection (1)(f) or their representatives.